Engaging with Tribes

 The North Central Regional Transit District (NCRTD) in Santa Fe, New Mexico overcame some of these concerns in the NCRTD’s early development stages via careful review of rural and tribal organizational issues.
 Small Pueblos’ Organizing Committee members expressed anxiety that their needs would be overlooked in the service plan, because of their relative population size compared to other Organizing Committee members.
 For instance, within the NCRTD’s service area, Pojoaque Pueblo has about 300 enrolled tribal members while the Santa Fe City and County areas each have over 85,000 residents.
 Thus, the NCRTD crafted a unique “Voting Strength Analysis for NCRTD Members," which was published on their website for stakeholder distribution.
 The result was a weighted voting formula that divides all members into population divisions of 5,000/10,000/20,000/40,000, and 80,000.
 While all members receive one vote on the NCRTD Board, each additional division offers a member additional votes.
 With this set of thresholds in place, the relative voting strength of the larger members is lowered and the pueblos realize an equitable share of the relative voting strength.
 In this way, territoriality is diminished, and NCRTD members have greater willingness to take some limited, but shared risks, to realize the direct and indirect benefits of regional service coordination.

 Tribal Transit Programs are initiated in numerous different ways depending on the distinct needs of the tribe in question (e.g., connecting tribal community residents to medical services, education, or employment).
-The FTA calls these connections "Ladders of Opportunity," because each destination offers the chance for tribal members to enhance their capacities for personal and professional growth.
+Maintaining access to a diversity of destinations offers the chance for tribal members to enhance their capacities for personal and professional growth.
 The result of which translates into the improved economic development, security, and stability of the community and the region as a whole.

 Many tribes are contemplating public transit development, but have not yet determined how they wish to pursue startup.
 When that is the case, initiating discussions with them about collaboration with existing rural transit programs and starting a new transit program might be very welcome.